MicrosoftDocs/microsoft-365-docs-pr.da-DK/microsoft-365/security/defender-endpoint/mac-install-with-intune.md

 ## <a name="uninstallation"></a>Fjernelse af installation

-Se [Afinstallering](mac-resources.md#uninstalling) for at få mere at vide om, hvordan du fjerner Microsoft Defender til Endpoint på macOS fra klientenheder.
+Se [Afinstallering](mac-resources.md#uninstalling) for at få mere at vide om, hvordan Microsoft Defender for Endpoint på macOS fra klientenheder.